-Proudly announcing our report on the national workshop on “The Journey from Victim to Survivor: Challenges for Justice”, organized jointly by CWDS and PLD in February 2016 in memory of Professor Lotika Sarkar.
+This report has come out of our national workshop on “The Journey from Victim to Survivor: Challenges for Justice”, organized jointly by CWDS and PLD in February 2016 in memory of Professor Lotika Sarkar.
 With participation of women’s rights, child-rights, disability rights, minority rights, Dalit rights, queer rights activists and counsellors amongst others, the workshop sought to understand justice in terms of recovery and healing of victims of violence.
 Victim-centric

-The resource book in Hindi on Protection of Children from Sexual Offences Act ‘Bal Yaun Soshan par Kanoon’ (2016).
-Written in simple Hindi, the book will be useful to grassroots workers, lawyers, counsellors, support persons, social workers, CWC members and all those engaged with child rights and child protection.
+The resource book in Hindi on Protection of Children from Sexual Offences Act (POSCO), 2012 titled ‘Bal Yaun Soshan par Kanoon’ was published in 2016.
 The comprehensive, context specific book discusses the law, its background, objectives and scope, as well as its core concepts; it details the offences, procedures and special mechanisms constituted to implement the law, incorporating relevant provisions from the Juvenile Justice Act, Criminal Procedure Code and the National Commission for Protection of Child Rights Act, in addition to the main law, POCSO.
-To view the report click here

 The book ‘Karyasthal Par Mahilaon Ka Yaun Utpeedan’ is a comprehensive guide on The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
-Written in simple Hindi, it is accessible to grassroots workers, committee members and lawyers alike, and enables implementation of the Act in a gender-just manner.
+Written in simple language, it is accessible to grassroots workers, committee members and lawyers alike, and enables implementation of the Act in a gender-just manner.
 The guide explains the provisions of the legislation, and also administrative and civil procedures not spelt out in the Act, but necessary to conduct inquiries as per the rules of natural justice.
-In addition, it also contains in Hindi: the text of the Act, the Rules and the Vishaka judgment, along with common myths and realities associated with sexual harassment at the workplace. to view the report click here
+The book was published in Hindi in 2015 and in Telugu in 2017.

-The report based on a study undertaken collaboratively by the three organizations, draws its findings from 16 case studies of victims from Goalpara and Sonitpur districts of Assam, as well as police records on the subject from Goalpara.
-Using the ethnographic data, the report highlights the continuum of violations connected with witch hunting, also bringing into focus, structural causes that make it possible to rationalize conflicts and losses through witch hunting; It points towards gaps in law and justice, in terms of lack of police inaction, and most importantly, lack of preventive and reparative measures that enable a continuum of violations.
-Modeled on an earlier report based on field work in Jharkhand, Chhattisgarh and Bihar by Partners for Law in Development, this report critically speaks to the policy solutions through special law or increased criminalization; highlighting instead, the need for legal and policy responses that guarantee preventive action, and simultaneously assure reparative measures for healing victims of community led/ supported victimisation similar to witch hunting, irrespective of the motive.To view the report click here.
+The report based on a study undertaken collaboratively by the three organizations, draws its findings from police reports and 16 case studies of victims from Goalpara and Sonitpur districts of Assam.
+Using ethnographic data, the report highlights the continuum of violations connected with witch hunting, also bringing into focus structural causes that make it possible to rationalize conflicts and losses through witch hunting; It points towards gaps in law and justice in police inaction and lack of preventive and reparative measures that enable a continuum of violations.